PascalCorpsman/ConfigTD/Readme.md

 - multiple themes all free mixable, ingame map, texture, building, opponent and hero editor
 - map creation during gaming (maps can be created wave by wave while playing them, even repeating of the last wave is possible)
   * map layer can be imported by image or created within the ingame editor
-  * arbiture number of waves, with arbiture amount of opponents (max 65535 in per wave)
+  * arbiture number of waves, with arbiture amount of opponents (max 65535 per wave)
   * wave generator for automated wave creation
 - arbiture opponent classes
   * boss (only tags)